sol-eng/plumber-logging/README.md

   - Execution Time: The amount of time from when the request received until the reponse was generated

+This log format is loosely inspired by the [NCSA Common log format](https://en.wikipedia.org/wiki/Common_Log_Format).
 An example log file is provided
     below:

     INFO [2019-07-27 10:34:28] 127.0.0.1 "Siege/4.0.4" localhost:9207 GET /echo 200 0.0380000000000003